-As a cultural center, Cheboksary has a philharmonic orchestra, an opera-ballet theater and many other theaters that have plays in the Russian and the Chuvash language).
+As a cultural center, Cheboksary has a philharmonic orchestra, an opera-ballet theater and many other theaters that have plays in the Russian and Chuvash languages.

-One of the most attractive places of Cheboksary is called “zaliv” (meaning bay) located in the center of the city.
+One of the most attractive places in Cheboksary is called “zaliv” (meaning bay) located in the center of the city.
 There are a lot of opportunities to visit various cafes and socialize there.

 There is a number of museums in Cheboksary, here are some of them: